-The attorneys at Wetherington Hamilton are here to guide you, as a Creditor, through the complex bankruptcy process.
-We have experience in handling all types of cases from a Creditor’s perspective including consumer and business Chapter 7, Chapter 11 and Chapter 13 filings.
+The Attorneys at Wetherington Hamilton are here to guide you, as a Creditor, through the complex bankruptcy process.
+We have the breadth and depth to deliver efficient and effective solutions to our Creditor clients and have wide-ranging experience in Creditor representation in all types of bankruptcy cases including business Chapter 7 and 11 filings as well as consumer bankruptcy filings.

-Bankruptcy law is often counterintuitive and complicated and certainly different from how things work in the “real world”.
-Rest assured, the attorneys at Wetherington Hamilton can demystify this process and guide you through the legal elements of your particular case.
+- Bankruptcy law is often counterintuitive and complicated and certainly different from how things work in the “real world”.
+Consult with the experienced creditor’s attorneys at Wetherington